Chaos Engineering

 Optimizing for Reversibility

 Efficiency is a valid business goal, but highly optimized systems lack the slack to absorb unexpected conditions.
-Chaos experiments surface this brittleness, enabling the rest of the system to improvise when a piece breaks (Nygard, 2018).
+Chaos experiments surface this brittleness, enabling the rest of the system to adapt when a piece breaks (Nygard, 2018).

 What Chaos Engineering Is